tycakmak1/cpp_lectures/notes/lecture11.md

 - `.` or `->` can be used to call a destructor but must be very careful when doing so.

     Default Constructor
-        For a ctor to be a default ctor, either it must not have any parameters, or every parameter of that ctor must have default values.
+        For a constructor to be a default constructor, either it must not have any parameters, or every parameter of that constructor must have default values.

 ### Special Member Functions
 Definitions of these functions can be written by the compiler under certain circumstances (called defaulting).<br>